-Students entering the program must be able and willing to participate in a minimum of 85 hours of field experiences in schools and community sites.
-These field experience hours are completed in conjunction with coursework and are integral to successful completion of the program.
-As students will be completing requirements to earn the IB Certificate, some hours may be in International Baccalaureate Schools.
-In addition, students must complete a minimum of 10 weeks of full-time student teaching in a designated middle or high school.
+Students entering the program must be able and willing to devote themselves to a program requiring a minimum of 100-110 hours of daytime field experiences in schools.
+These school-based clinical hours are completed in conjunction with methodology courses that require students to spend daytime hours in schools.
+As students will be completing requirements to earn the IB Certificate, a majority of the 100-110 hours will be completed in International Baccalaureate Schools.
+In addition, the student must spend a minimum of 10 weeks in full-time student teaching.